-Grantham Scholar Maria del Carmen Redondo Bermudez’s project uses nature-based solutions – a green barrier of vegetation – to mitigate air pollution around schools.
+Grantham Scholar Dr Maria del Carmen Redondo Bermudez now works with the Content Team at the Centre for Climate Engagement.
+At the Grantham Centre she looked at nature-based solutions – a green barrier of vegetation – to mitigate air pollution around schools.

 For a quick guide to green barriers you can read this interview with Maria.